mdpopescu/public/Licensing/readme.md

     var details = new LicenseRegistration { ... };
     licenser.SaveRegistration(details);

-Creates the license file with the given registration details, optionally encrypted with a password.
+Saves the given registration details, optionally encrypted with a password.
 If CheckUrl is not empty, it will first try to register the application at the given URL and only save to the file if everything went ok.

 ### Sample code: